wware/wware.github.io/_posts/2015-10-19-python-package-fun.markdown

     scripts=['helloworld']                  # The name of your scipt, and also the command you'll be using for calling it )
 {% endhighlight %}

+And here is the process for building the package.

 {% highlight bash %}
 $ python setup.py register sdist upload